marccolburn/poc_helper_menu/README.md

 ## SSH Key Setup for Seamless Remote Access

-For the best user experience, especially during customer demonstrations, it's recommended to set up SSH key authentication and passwordless sudo for containerlab commands.
-This eliminates password prompts and creates a smooth workflow.
+For the best user experience, it's recommended to set up SSH key authentication and passwordless sudo for containerlab commands.
+Thiseliminates password prompts for a smoother demo experience.

 ### 1. Generate SSH Key Pair